TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Related Literature

-In terms of method evaluation benchmarks, our paper relates to the methodological literature on ad optimization in digital marketing.
-A series of papers focused on the efficient execution of ad evaluation, i.e., iteratively improving ad choice efficiently given a fixed set of candidate ads. \cite{schwartz2017customer} adopts Thompson Sampling with a hierarchical general linear model for a real display advertising campaign for a financial-services firm, which purchased display advertising across 59 websites. \cite{geng2020online} partitions JD.com’s platform users into disjoint sub-populations and applies a contextual Thompson sampling algorithm to maximize the expected advertiser payoff. \cite{aramayo2023multiarmed} developed a contextual Thompson sampling algorithm to dynamically determine the list of house ads to display on the homepage of an electronic retailer to maximize the accumulated click-through rate of the ads. \cite{ba2022advertising} used parametric Thompson Sampling, where a parametric structure links features (media, audience attributes) to conversion likelihood to optimally allocate ad-media and target-audience combinations in high-dimensional settings with low success rates.
-The main difference between bandit-based papers and ours is the existence of a pre-defined set of candidate arms.
-Self-improving AI focuses on creating new solutions by analyzing previous results.
-On the other hand, bandit methods aim to balance exploration of a predefined set of candidate ads optimally.
-More broadly, there is also a difference in problem scope.
-Self-improving AI iterates among three steps: generation, evaluation, and analysis.
-In contrast, bandit methods focus on efficiently executing the evaluation step.
-Indeed, an AI self-improvement framework's evaluation step may employ a bandit method, such as best-arm-identification, in our evaluation step (instead of using A/B tests).
+Next, our paper relates to the literature on efficient ad evaluation in digital marketing using bandit methods.
+Here, the goal is to iteratively improving the ads served given a fixed set of candidate ads. \cite{schwartz2017customer} adopts Thompson Sampling with a hierarchical general linear model for a real display advertising campaign for a financial-services firm. \cite{geng2020online} partitions JD.com’s platform users into disjoint sub-populations and applies a contextual Thompson sampling algorithm to maximize the expected advertiser payoff. \cite{aramayo2023multiarmed} developed a contextual Thompson sampling algorithm to dynamically determine the list of house ads to display on the homepage of an electronic retailer to maximize the accumulated click-through rate of the ads. \cite{ba2022advertising} used parametric Thompson Sampling, where a parametric structure links features (media, audience attributes) to conversion likelihood to optimally allocate ad-media and target-audience combinations in high-dimensional settings with low success rates.
+The main difference between these bandit-based papers and ours is the existence of a pre-defined set of candidate arms.
+Our paper focuses on creating new solutions by analyzing previous results.
+On the other hand, bandit methods aim to balance exploration of a pre-defined set of candidate ads optimally.
+The scope of our problem is also quite different.
+Our self-improving AI iterates over three steps--generation, evaluation, and analysis--whereas, bandits focus on efficiently executing the evaluation step.
+Indeed, one could employ a bandit method, such as best-arm-identification, in our evaluation step (instead of using A/B tests).